 TTYH claims it corners the market in terms of primary age tutoring, which forms about 60 per cent of their work.
 The rest is a mixture of all academic subjects at all stages, including preparation for SATs, 11+, 13+, CE, scholarship, GCSE/IGCSE, IB, Pre-U and A level.
 Parents say they find tutors with experience in the right exam boards (critical for subjects like psychology A level) and they will headhunt for more unusual subjects.
 A third of families have children in independent schools; the rest are in the state sector.

-Many of the teachers have basic SEN qualifications and experience while others have SEN diplomas and/or are SENCOs or educational psychologists.
+Many of the teachers have SEN qualifications and experience, some are SENCOs or educational psychologists.
 ‘They found us two candidates to interview with strong SEN backgrounds when other companies couldn’t find us anyone at all – a lifesaver during such an immensely stressful time,’ said one parent; ‘Our tutor really helped build our dyslexic son’s confidence,’ said another.

-No online or residential tutoring, but they do support around a dozen families with home schooling, including for SEN and children who are elite actors or sports talents with lots of training and rehearsal commitments.
+They do support around a dozen families with homeschooling, including for SEN and children who are elite actors or sports talents with lots of training and rehearsal commitments.
 ‘My son finds mainstream education too overwhelming due to his autism and I specifically wanted qualified and dedicated teachers, not smart young adults who tutor on the side – and that’s exactly what I got,’ said a parent.

-Youngest age is four (can four-year-olds really need tutors, though?); oldest is currently a 94-year-old having Latin tuition.
+The youngest age is four (can four-year-olds really need tutors, though?); the oldest is currently a 94-year-old having Latin tuition.
 They also provide tuition for businesses (recently for Mercedes Benz), as well as schools, hospitals, SEN solicitors and local authorities.

 There’s no corner of the UK they don’t cover, although inevitably they take on more tutors in the south east and big cities including London, Birmingham, Manchester, Liverpool, Newcastle, Bristol, Leeds, Nottingham and most recently Edinburgh.

-Described by parents as excellent’, ‘kind,’ ‘engaging,’ encouraging’ and even ‘a wonder woman’, we heard tale after tale of the tutors ‘reflecting my very high standards’ and how they ‘really understood our needs and got under the skin of the areas our daughter was falling behind in’.
-But a few parents felt they were offered the wrong tutors (‘I said I wanted someone to cover maths and science, but they could only do maths’) and we heard of a few reliability issues – one parent told us ‘our tutor must have missed nearly half the sessions,’ although TTYH insists this case was a one-off and due to illness.
+Described by parents as excellent’, ‘kind,’ ‘engaging,’ encouraging’ and even ‘a wonder woman’, we heard tale after tale of the tutors "reflecting my very high standards" and how they "really understood our needs and got under the skin of the areas our daughter was falling behind in".

 This outfit is big and getting bigger still – when we met them, they’d had 18,000 tutors working with 15,500 families over the previous 12 months.
 ‘In any one week, around 442 tutors are working with 580 families,’ says Gill, who was expecting their tutors to teach 65,000 lessons over the next academic year.

-More of an introductory agency, then?
-No, insists Gill, because there’s a ‘belt and braces approach to safeguarding’ (the teachers only work in a supervised setting and all have an enhanced DBS) and because the firm remains personal (‘clients know they can ask us questions and for advice anytime - we are open long hours and over the weekend’).
-There’s a third reason too - clients don’t have to ask for money thanks to the automated system (‘after a few teething problems, the new system is so much better,’ said one parent).
+There’s a ‘belt and braces approach to safeguarding’ (the teachers only work in a supervised setting and all have an enhanced DBS) and because the firm remains personal (‘clients know they can ask us questions and for advice anytime - we are open long hours and over the weekend’).

-Around 60 client requests come in each day – these are offered to all tutors who can teach that subject at the required level and who live within a 10 to 15 mile radius (this is shrinking as they get more teachers on board) of the client’s postcode.
-TTYH then whittles down those that fit the criteria (anywhere between 20 and 200) down to two or three, based on the quality of their profile, the location and the internal ratings that they keep on each teacher which reflect any previous roles they’ve had with them (two bad internal ratings mean the teacher isn’t used again).
-If the tutor hasn’t done any work for TTYH before, they’ll get the standard induction by phone.
-The client then gets to scrutinise the teacher profiles (this is the time to check those credentials and get references if you want them), then interview by phone the ones they’re interested in.
+Around 100 client requests come in each day – these are offered to all tutors who can teach that subject at the required level and who live within a 10 to 15 mile radius of the client’s postcode (or also offer online tuition).
+TTYH then whittles down those that fit the criteria (anywhere between 20 and 200) down to two or three, based on the quality of their profile, the location and the internal ratings that they keep on each teacher which reflect any previous roles they’ve had with them.
+The client then receives a shortlist and gets to scrutinise the teacher profiles (this is the time to check those credentials and get references if you want them), then interview by phone the ones they’re interested in.

 Perhaps surprisingly, TTYH doesn’t belong to The Tutors Association.
-Gill says it’s ‘because we see ourselves more as dealing with teachers than tutors and as a business not an agency’.
-Pro bono work is disappointingly thin on the ground, but the plan is to develop a charitable arm in the future (eg children in hospitals, language clubs in primary schools) – ‘what a legacy that would be,’ says Gill.
+Gill says it’s ‘because we see ourselves more as dealing with teachers than tutors and as a business, not an agency’.
+There is a plan is to develop a charitable arm in the future (eg children in hospitals, language clubs in primary schools) – ‘what a legacy that would be,’ says Gill.

 No registration fee.
 And what a joy to see prices so clearly listed on the website – starting at £40-46 for primary, going up to £46-50 for A levels.
 All travel expenses included.
 Unusually, you pay the teacher direct via an automated system at the end of each month.
 The teacher then pays TTYH a commission, ranging between £3-10.
 T&Cs are signed by both clients and tutors, but there are no contracts and you can stop the tuition whenever you want.
 Reasonable notice expected for cancellations, but nothing is set in stone and TTYH will sometimes foot the bill.

-Teachers To Your Home say ‘We have big aims and want to establish ourselves as the market leader in the UK for high quality home schooling and home tuition,’ says Gill.
-‘We bumbled along for about three or four years and now we’re really going for it.’
+Teachers To Your Home say ‘We have big aims and want to establish ourselves as the market leader in the UK for high-quality homeschooling and home tuition,’ says Gill.

 A big player in the market, yet one that (at least for now) has a personal touch.
-With an ex-headteacher at the helm and only trained teachers providing the tuition right across the UK, this feels a very safe bet – but do remember to do your own homework on the actual tutor.
+With an ex-head teacher at the helm and only trained teachers providing the tuition right across the UK, this feels a very safe bet.